-Are the necessary services with adequate capacity currently available (at the time of application), or must additional capacity be created to cater for the development (Confirmation by the relevant Municipality in this regard must be attached to the final Basic Assessment Report as Appendix I.) YES NO Please explain --- ----- ---- -------------------

-The proposed project is to provide additional water supply and capacity services for the community.
-The Municipality is the Applicant.

-Is this development provided for in the infrastructure plannin of the municipality, and if not what will the implication be o the infrastructure planning of the municipality (priority an placement of services and opportunity costs)?
-(Comment b the relevant Municipality in this regard must be attached to th final Basic Assessment Report as Appendix I.) d {YES} NO Please explain --- ------------------ ---- -------------------

-The Applicant is the municipality

-• Is this project part of a national programme to address an issue of national concern or importance?
-YES NO Please explain

-Sufficient and functioning basic services, including water provision, is a national concern.

-• Do location factors favour this land use (associated with the activity applied for) at this place?
+• Are the necessary services with adequate capacity currently available (at the time of application), or must additional capacity be created to cater for the development?
+(Confirmation by the relevant Municipality in this regard must be attached to the final Basic Assessment Report as Appendix I.) YES NO Please explain The proposed project is to provide additional water supply and capac The Municipality is the Applicant. ity services s for the c community.
+Is this development provided for in the infrastructure planning of the municipality, and if not what will the implication be on the infrastructure planning of the municipality (priority and placement of services and opportunity costs)?
+(Comment by the relevant Municipality in this regard must be attached to the final Basic Assessment Report as Appendix I.) YES NO Please explain The Applicant is the municipality Is this project part of a national programme to address an issue of national concern or importance?
+YES NO Please explain Sufficient and functioning basic services, including water provision, is a national o oncern. • Do location factors favour this land use (associated with the activity applied for) at this place?
 (This relates to the contextualisation of the proposed land use on this site within its broader context.)

-The proposed location has been identified by the engineers as suitable for the proposed development.

-There are no significant negative environmental impacts that have been identified by the botanical or heritage specialists.
+YES NO Please explain The proposed location has been identified by the engineers as suitable for the pro oosed de velopment.
+There are no significant negative environmental impacts that have been heritage specialists. en identified d by the b ootanical or Is the development the best practicable environmental option for this land/site?
+YES NO Please explain The proposed development will result in the loss of some indigenous vegetation over the site, however, the vegetation is considered least threatened and the site slightly disturbed in places.